Trevor Brazile: Career

-The late Jim Shoulders set the record of 16 world championships in 1959 when he won his 15th and 16th titles.
-Steer roper Guy Allen matched the record in 2001 after winning his 16th steer roping title.
-Two years later in 2003, he broke Shoulder's record after winning a 17th title.
-Allen won his 18th and final record to date in 2004.
-In 2013, Brazile won another all-around title and his total number of world titles moved to 19.
-This broke Allen's record of 18 world titles.
+In 2010, he and Smith won two team roping titles.
+In 2010, Brazile won his 8th all-around title, surpassing Murray's seven titles from 1998.
+Murray's titles were won all in roughstock events, as opposed to Brazile's timed-event wins, and he is still the youngest winner of the title.
+In 2013, Brazile won another all-around title and his total number of world titles moved to 19, breaking Guy Allen's record of 18 world championship titles.
 As of 2020, Brazile has 26 world titles, eight more than Allen, who is in second place with 18 titles, and Shoulders is in third place with 16 titles.